rendner/py-plugin-dataframe-viewer/plugin/docs/TEST_PLUGIN_MANUALLY.md

 #### CSSValidationTest
 Loads for all supported pandas versions the generated data from the `src/test/resources/generated/` folder.

-This test class ensures:
+ensures:
-- that the by the plugin computed CSS values match with the ones computed by a web browser
+- computed CSS values match with the ones computed by a web browser

 In case the calculated CSS does not match the expected CSS, a screenshot is taken of the rendered DataFrame tables.
 The screenshots are created in a folder named by the failed test case under `src/test/resources/generated-error-images/css-validation`.

-## Integration Tests
-The integration tests require Docker to start and shutdown a Python Docker container.

-Before integration tests can be executed a Docker image has to be created by running the gradle-task `buildPythonDockerImage` (group `build`).

-The integration-test tasks are listed in the gradle task group `verification`.